How to Hire Ruby on Rails Developers: Employee, Freelancer, or Agency

 Airbnb, GitHub, and Shopify show us that Ruby on Rails is not only a reliable but also a very powerful and versatile tool for a startup of any scale.
 Ruby on Rails promotes fast development and high product quality at launch.
 That’s why Ruby on Rails developers are appreciated and are often hard to find.
 There are currently 2,642 Ruby on Rails job posts in the US on Indeed.com but only 278 resumes on the same website.
 So what does it take to find a really experienced and capable Ruby on Rails developer?

 As a startup owner, you may be wondering how to hire a Ruby on Rails developer.
 You can employ a programmer in-house, hire a freelancer, or hire a development company.
-Each approach has its pluses and minuses and can fit different project requirements.
+Each option has its pluses and minuses, as well as different cost, and can fit different project requirements.

 Option 1 — Employ a developer in-house

 This approach involves hiring a developer to sit in your office all day or work remotely.
 If you work this way, you’ll get the following benefits:

 1. Focus on your startup only